sm18lr88/PDF-Token-Counter-GUI/README.md

 #### Why?
 - I needed a tool to count tokens for lots of PDFs.
-- Tool performed quite well (not overly aggressive performance), so I'm sharing.
+- Tool works smoothly, so I'm sharing.

 #### Python Requirements:
 `PySimpleGUI` `fitz` `tiktoken`